RivotX/Telegram-Bot/README.md

 - `/help`: Provides information about how to use the bot.

 You can send these commands in your Telegram chat with the bot.

-## Contributing

-If you wish to contribute to this project, please feel free to fork the repository, make your changes and create a pull request.
-We appreciate any improvements or new features.

-## License

-This project is licensed under the MIT License.